Quaim/Capstone_Django_Project/README.md

 - [![AWS S3](https://img.shields.io/badge/AWS_S3-grey?logo=amazons3&logoColor=569A31)](https://aws.amazon.com/s3) used for online static file storage.
 - [![Balsamiq](https://img.shields.io/badge/Balsamiq-grey?logo=barmenia&logoColor=CE0908)](https://balsamiq.com/wireframes) used for creating wireframes.
 - [![Font Awesome](https://img.shields.io/badge/Font_Awesome-grey?logo=fontawesome&logoColor=528DD7)](https://fontawesome.com) used for the icons.
+- https://imagecolorpicker.com/ used to match the colours in the logo to use in the theme of the site
 ## Database Design

 Entity Relationship Diagrams (ERD) help to visualize database architecture before creating models.